- Why is Cloud Computing Worth the Effort for Regulated Companies?

 - Make sure that the company has private virtualization options.
 Private Cloud Hosting gives you your own set of dedicated resources.

 - Your hosting company should have plenty of experience meeting compliance with federal regulations and other common standards such as PCI-DSS.

-- You want to know that the hosting company’s personnel includes a team of engineers with specialized knowledge related to cloud and regulatory compliance.
+- You want to know that the hosting company’s personnel includes a team of engineers with specialized cloud and regulatory compliance knowledge.